And so began, The Stern Method

-So we pivoted to an integrative approach, doing everything we could to both mitigate the damage done by chemotherapy and help Ryder to heal as quickly as possible.
+So we pivoted to a full on integrative approach, doing everything we could to both mitigate the damage done by chemotherapy and help Ryder to heal as quickly as possible.

 We were able to avoid virtually all other conventional medicines and procedures that usually come with chemotherapy, and his overall appearance and energy levels were much more vibrant than the other kids in the oncology ward.

 Relations with the hospital did not improve, however.
 Everything our research and common sense said would be best for Ryder was met with resistance.
 We hardly ever saw the same doctor twice.
 Answers on how much treatment would be enough were vague and evasive.

 In children’s oncology finding a new doctor isn’t quite the same as there is typically only one hospital per state, or even multiple states, that sees children for cancer.
 So finding a new doctor meant moving to a new state, and that’s what we did.

 In our new home in Utah Ryder completed a fourth round of chemotherapy, which marked the halfway point through what the standard beginning protocol would be for that diagnosis.

 At that point the secondary tumors were gone, there was no more metastasis, and the primary tumor was a small fraction of what it was to start.